 Cover the loaf and allow to rise, for the second time, for 1 hour.

-When halfway through the second rise, place your oval dutch oven (with lid) onto the bottom rack of your oven.
-Preheat your oven (and pot) to 475° for the remaining 30 minutes of the second rise.
+When the dough is halfway through the second rise, place a 6.75 quart (preferably oval) dutch oven (with lid) onto the bottom rack of your oven.
+Preheat your oven (and pot) to 475℉ (or 245℃) for the remaining 30 minutes of the second rise.

 With a sharp paring knife, score the top of the bread.
 This is completely optional, I just like how it looks. 🙂